 For example, an educational degree is not marital property, however, the loans incurred to obtain the degree may be.
 Speirs, 956 P.2d at 623-24.
 In other words, the degree is not marital property but the debt is.
 This allows the court to enter the most equitable distribution possible, but, simultaneously, shows the need to present strong legal arguments in your case.

 Not only does the issue of debt come into play when making an equitable distribution of property, it can be addressed during the pendency of a court case.
 For example, if an individual has concerns about payment of debt during the case then that person may request that the court order temporary payment of debts through temporary orders.
 C.R.S. § 14-10-108.
 This is often requested as most couples who are divorcing have some sort of debt that needs to be taken care of while the case proceeds.
 The Court will usually order the party who typically paid the debt to keep paying it to preserve the “status quo” until the case is over.
 Sometimes, however, the parties have too much debt and the Court may order that an asset be sold to pay off the outstanding balances.

 If you have any questions about debt and divorce, the attorneys at Griffiths Law have the knowledge, experience, and expertise to help.
 If you want to read more about Colorado divorce, take a look at Griffiths Law’s Guide to Divorce.

-Joseph Maher is an Senior Associate Attorney at Griffiths Law.
+Joseph Maher is a Shareholder at Griffiths Law.
 Joe has significant experience in all areas of family law, particularly divorce, parenting-related litigation, and other domestic relations issues.